aleeeuwu/AleBot/README.md

 1. `token.txt` - Discord bot token.
 This is the only required file for basic functionality.
 2. `catapi.txt` - API key from [TheCatAPI](https://thecatapi.com/).
-3. `frisk.txt` - List of links separated by newlines that is called when calling the "frisk" command.
+3. `assets/frisk.txt` - List of links separated by newlines that is called when calling the "frisk" command.
-4. `gilbert.txt` - List of links separated by newlines that is called when calling the "gilbold" command.
+4. `assets/gilbert.txt` - List of links separated by newlines that is called when calling the "gilbold" command.
-5. `Gilberts.json` - JSON file containing links and name aliases used by the "gilbert" command, formatted roughly as follows:
+5. `assets/Gilberts.json` - JSON file containing links and name aliases used by the "gilbert" command, formatted roughly as follows:
 ```
 {
     "https://cdn.discordapp.com/attachments/934379530729164810/934379708601237534/Ale.png": [